davidlandry93/pycpreg/README.md

 # pycpreg
-Library for point cloud registration under the ICP algorithm in python
+Library for point cloud registration under the ICP algorithm in python.
+Compatible with python 3 only.

 ## Installation